ductai199x/DialogRPT/README.md

 Testing data can be downloaded using the command in the #7 of the [Installation](#installation) section

-## Training

-Train and evaluate the models:

-FullyConnected with Glove Embedding

-FullyConnected with GPT Embedding

-TODO: WE NEED THIS

-Note: Due to the limited storage and limited time, we are unable to upload the fullyconnected-glove models to the shared directory.
-Please contact us directly for further information.
-## Evaluation

 ## Results and Discussion

+**NOTE**: *Due to the limited storage and limited time, we are unable to upload the fullyconnected-glove models to the shared directory.
+Please contact us directly for further information.*

 The pairwise accuracy and Spearman correlation scores on 5,000 test samples are listed in the tables below.

 **Baseline Models**